Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 Let's jump right in and get a first distributed application up and running.

-:::warning Work in Process
+:::warning Work in Progress
-This guide is a work in process.
-We appreciate your feedback, so please [let us know](http://localhost:3000/docs/os/introduction#something-missing) if you have any issues.
+This guide is a work in progress.
+We appreciate your feedback, so please [let us know](os/introduction#something-missing) if you have any issues.
 :::

 ## Requirements